fbn776/fbn776/README.md

 # 💫 About Me:
-🔭 I’m currently working on some very exciting projects<br>🌱 I’m currently learning android development<br>💬 Ask me about frontend and python
+🔭 I’m currently working on some very exciting projects<br>🌱 I’m currently learning android development<br>💬 Ask me about frontend development and python

 ## 🌐 Socials: